 The pessimism will magnify the effect of evaporating household wealth.
-Net worth has fallen close to \$12 trillion since peaking a year ago; of that, \$4 trillion results from the 20% decline in house prices, while the rest is due to the 40% decline in stock prices (see Chart 4).
+Net worth has fallen close to \$12 trillion since peaking a year ago; of that, \$4 trillion results from the 20% decline in house prices, while the rest is due to the 40% decline in stock prices.
 Every dollar loss in household net worth reduces consumer spending by 5 cents over the next two years.
 If sustained, the wealth lost over the past year could thus cut \$300 billion from consumer spending in 2009 and a like amount in 2010.
-More than in past recessions, the financial pain of this recession is being felt by all Americans, from lower-income households losing jobs to affluent households with diminished nest eggs.